 Nur Hayyu Supriatin

-Aside from economic empowerment, Vania intensively works on youth empowerment as Programme Facilitator of XL Future Leaders.
-Vania has been involved in social innovation for youth in development sector with United Nations agencies, such as being the youth speaker at Plenary Session in 2007 TUNZA International Youth Conference in Germany held by UNEP, sharing best practices at 2012 Green Jobs in Asia Regional Conference held by ILO, advising UNFPA in 2013-2015 as a Youth Advisory Panel, and judging semifinal of 2016 Asia Pacific Youth Innovation Challenge in Malaysia held by UNICEF.
+Aside from economic empowerment, Vania intensively works on youth empowerment as a Programme Facilitator of XL Future Leaders.
+Vania has been involved in social innovation for youth with UN agencies, such as being the youth speaker at Plenary Session in 2007 TUNZA International Youth Conference in Germany held by UNEP, sharing best practices at 2012 Green Jobs in Asia Regional Conference held by ILO, advising UNFPA in 2013-2015 as a Youth Advisory Panel, and judging semifinal of 2016 Asia Pacific Youth Innovation Challenge in Malaysia held by UNICEF.

 Rizky Ashar Murdiono

 Rizky has been engaged in social activities for 10 years.
 In the past decade, he served on the UNFPA Youth Advisory Panel, Amnesty International Youth Activist “My body my right”, Indonesia focal point Youth Voices Count, and Sign Language Interpreter at Study Center of Disability Services, Brawijaya University.
 He was also elected as an awardee of N-Peace Award attributed to his excellent work of promoting women, peace, and security agenda.
 He is also an alumni of Young Southeast Asia Leader Initiative Programme (YSEALI).
 Rizky co-authored an issue brief and booklet about “Inspirational Young Leaders Driving Social Change”.
 He has high hope that his activism will bring social justice to people, regardless of their gender, sexuality, ethnicity and disabilities.